 At Valley View Secondary School we focus on the delivery of the Italian language and see this as a critical component of developing students’ inter-cultural understandings in a rapidly evolving societal landscape.

-As of 2020 we will be taking 12 students and 2 teachers to engage in a cultural immersion program in Italy for 10 days.
+As of 2022, depending on COVID travel restrictions, we will be taking 12 students and 2 teachers to engage in a cultural immersion program in Italy for 10 days.
 This experience will take place bi-annually with an Italian sister school in Prada.
 This connection supports our students to develop a deeper appreciation and understanding of the Italian culture and language.

 In studying languages, students develop their communication and their inter-cultural skills as they engage with the language and culture, create connections and the attributes necessary for successful participation and engagement within and across local, regional and global communities.